We represent clients from all 50 states and can meet by phone, WhatsApp, or ZOOM video conference. Click here to contact us (bilingual)

 Deferred Action For Childhood Arrivals and Advance Parole is Open

-The USCIS is accepting renewals for DACA applications.
-Litigation has prevented the USCIS from approving new DACA applications but that can change at any moment.
-Please check Ms. Cardenas' social media accounts (immigration_queen) to keep up to date!
 You can file for renewal 150 days prior to the expiration and no later than one year from the expiration.
 If approved, your DACA will be valid for two (2) years, as well as your employment authorization.
 You may also file for Advance Parole, which is a permit to return to the United States after you travel abroad!
 This is a very safe process and could be the key to obtaining your residency in the United States depending on several factors.
 Ms. Cardenas has assisted hundreds of young immigrants obtain both DACA and advance parole, and many with their green card applications thereafter.

 SCHEDULE A CONSULTATION